ch007m/my-gitea/README.md

 ## Instructions

-This project explains how to run locally (or using docker) a gitea instance like to create a selfsigned CA certificated exposing the server using HTTPS with minimal effort ;-)
+This project explains how to run locally (or using docker) a gitea instance like to create a selfsigned CA certificate exposing the server using HTTPS with minimal effort ;-)

 ### Gitea binary